 1. In the interrupt input column, "eiX" defines the associated external interrupt vector.
-If the weak pull-up column (wpu) is merged with the interrupt column (int), then the I/O configuration is pull-up interrupt input, else the configuration is floating interrupt input.
+If the weak pull-up

 2. In the open drain output column, "T" defines a true open drain I/O (P-Buffer and protection diode to $V{DD}$ are not implemented).
-See See "I/O PORTS" on page 45. and Section 12.8 I/O PORT PIN CHARACTER-ISTICS for more details.
+See See "I/O PORTS" on page 43. and Section 12.8 I/O PORT PIN CHARACTER-ISTICS for more details.